Updated April 8, 2020

 Note that in Manitoba, employees with less than 30 days of service may be dismissed without termination pay.

 We certainly encourage employers to consider whether there are options to allow employees to productively work from home, or whether productive work could continue at the workplace with appropriate safeguards in place prior to proceeding with any layoffs.
+Note that there have been a number of federal government initiatives announced with respect to wage subsidies in an effort to assist employers in maintaining employment if the reason for layoff was due to costs, rather than shortage of work.
+The details of these programs are still being developed and employers are encouraged to watch as more details are expected to become available in the coming days.

 Can an employer fire an employee if they contract COVID19?

-Under the Manitoba Human Rights Code, and other equivalent provincial or federal legislation, employers are prohibited from discriminating against employees on the basis of race, ancestry, place of origin, and ethnicity (these grounds may vary in other jurisdictions).
+Under the Manitoba Human Rights Code, and other equivalent provincial or federal legislation, employers are prohibited from discriminating against employees on the basis of race, ancestry, place of origin, ethnicity, and family status (these grounds may vary in other jurisdictions).
 Employers must be very cognizant of these obligations and should avoid making assumptions based on these grounds that could adversely affect an individual’s employment .
 Employers should also ensure that other employees are not treating their co-workers, or even clients or customers, differently based on assumptions.
 For example, if employees or customers are being treated differently on the basis of a perceived risk of COVID-19, due to the fact that they are a member of the Chinese community, that may amount to discrimination, and employers should be taking active steps to prevent such behaviour in the workplace.

 What are an employer’s obligations to ensure the workplace is safe for employees?